caseyg/awesome/TOPICS.md

 *   [Yusuke710/nanoPerplexityAI](https://github.com/Yusuke710/nanoPerplexityAI) - The simplest open-source implementation of perplexity.ai

-*   [ItzCrazyKns/Perplexica](https://github.com/ItzCrazyKns/Perplexica) - Perplexica is an AI-powered search engine.
+*   [ItzCrazyKns/Perplexica](https://github.com/ItzCrazyKns/Perplexica) - Perplexica is an AI-powered answering engine.
 It is an Open source alternative to Perplexity AI

 ## perplexity-ai

 *   [Yusuke710/nanoPerplexityAI](https://github.com/Yusuke710/nanoPerplexityAI) - The simplest open-source implementation of perplexity.ai

-*   [ItzCrazyKns/Perplexica](https://github.com/ItzCrazyKns/Perplexica) - Perplexica is an AI-powered search engine.
+*   [ItzCrazyKns/Perplexica](https://github.com/ItzCrazyKns/Perplexica) - Perplexica is an AI-powered answering engine.
 It is an Open source alternative to Perplexity AI

 ## searchgpt